BeatSaberCN/Loqolizer/README.md

 For this mod's developer...

-Don't forget clone submoudles if you git clone this repop.
+Don't forget clone submoudles if you git clone this repo.

 ```
 git clone --recursive xxx